protyay/protyay/README.md

 - GraphQL

 ## 🔭 Current responsibilities ...
-- Leading the design and implementation for the next generation warehouse distribution technology for a Fortune 5 company
+- Leading the design and implementation for the next generation warehouse technology for a Fortune 100 company
 - Mentoring team members through code reviews and design reviews

 ## 🌱 I’m currently learning ...